NicolaOrritos/machina/README.md

 # machina

-A tool for exchanging data and actions accompanying them
+A tool for executing jobs with a shared data-pool

 ## Getting Started
 _(Coming soon)_